 The ECDC tool is a multi-state back-calculation model using notifications data and estimates for the rate of CD4+ cell count decline to fit notification rates over time, producing estimates for HIV incidence, time between infection and diagnosis, and the undiagnosed population by CD4+ cell count strata, using surveillance data on new HIV and AIDS notifications.
-To run the model, notifications data is split by CD4+ cell count strata, whether the patient had AIDS at the time of diagnosis, and optional risk of exposure categories.
+To run the model, notifications data are split by CD4+ cell count strata, whether the patient had AIDS at the time of diagnosis, and optional risk of exposure categories.
 Diagnosis rates can be adjusted to reflect changes over time and whether people with HIV are more likely to be diagnosed at later stages of infection.
-For the cascade estimates we divided all annual notifications into those attributed to male-to-male sex, heterosexual contact, injecting drug use, and 'other' risk exposures.
+For the cascade estimates we divided all annual notifications into those attributed to male-to-male sex, heterosexual contact, injection drug use, and 'other' risk exposures.
 To estimate the number and proportion undiagnosed we used the ECDC tool with previously diagnosed overseas excluded from diagnoses.
 As stated previously, we assumed people living with HIV in Australia who have been previously diagnosed overseas are aware of their HIV status and hence part of the diagnosed population (ever since their arrival in Australia).

 We ran the ECDC tool for each exposure risk category as well as overall (with all groups combined) and excluding male-to-male sex.
-Separate models were run for Indigenous and non-Indigenous Australian-born populations, males and females, and for each region of birth.
-The tool's diagnosis rate options were adjusted to best fit the data on CD4+ cell count at diagnosis.
-For these estimates we produced a 95% CI using 100 bootstrapped fits produced by the ECDC tool.
+Separate models were run for Aboriginal and Torres Strait Islander peoples and non-Indigenous Australian-born people, males, and females, Australian-born and overseas-born gay and bisexual men, and for each region of birth.
+The tool's diagnosis rate options were adjusted to best fit the data on CD4+ cell count at diagnosis and expected trends in new infections.
+For these estimates we produced a 95% Cl using 100 bootstrapped fits produced by the ECDC tool.

 For validation we compared the model estimates for undiagnosed gay and bisexual men with empirical data from the COUNT study (12).
-This study was conducted alongside routine behavioural surveillance surveys in which gay and homosexually active men from Sydney, Melbourne, Canberra and Perth were recruited from a range of gay community sites in 2013-2014.
+This study was conducted alongside routine behavioural surveillance surveys in which sexually active gay and bisexual men from Sydney, Melbourne, Canberra, and Perth were recruited from a range of gay community sites in 2013-2014.
 In this study 8.9% of participants were previously undiagnosed with HIV (95% CI 5.8-13.5%).
-This is closely matched by the ECDC tool estimated percentage undiagnosed in 2014 for gay and bisexual men of 11.3% (range: 10.7-11.9%).
+This is closely matched by the ECDC tool estimated percentage undiagnosed in 2014 for gay and bisexual men of 9.4.% (range: 7.7-11.3%).